Rajesh7789/Construct_Weekproject_ManualTestng/README.md

 # Construct_Weekproject_ManualTestng
-This is a manual testing project, in which I have ensured the functionality and usability of the open cart web application by testing it manually.
+This is a manual testing project, in which I have ensured the functionality and usability of the Opencart web application by testing it manually.

 ## Introduction
 This project involves thoroughly testing the login feature of the Opencart web application.
 This testing includes functional and usability aspects to ensure the feature performs correctly and provides a good user experience.